777arc/PySDR/content/iq_files.rst

     import numpy as np
     import matplotlib.pyplot as plt

-    samples = np.fromfile('bpsk_in_noise.iq', np.complex64) # Read in file.
+    samples = np.fromfile('qpsk_in_noise.iq', np.complex64) # Read in file.
 We have to tell it what format it is print(samples)

     # Plot constellation to make sure it looks right